hdehenrique/hdehenrique/README.md

 Currently working as an **Analytics Engineer at PicPay**, developing and managing data solutions with **Databricks, Spark (PySpark), Delta Lake, Apache Airflow and AWS**, handling high-volume workloads and mission-critical pipelines.

-Over my career, I’ve:
+Throughout my career, I have worked as:

-- Built and maintained **scalable, secure and resilient data architectures** (batch and streaming, on-prem and cloud)
+- **Analytics Engineer (PicPay):** end-to-end data solutions on Databricks + AWS, pipelines with Spark/PySpark, Delta Lake, Airflow and integrations with relational and NoSQL databases
-- Led **Data Engineering** initiatives as Lead Data Engineer, designing **Data Warehouses, BI solutions and internal data platforms** for analytics and reporting
+- **Software Engineering Specialist (Accenture):** large-scale data migrations, ETL with Talend, Big Data applications with Spark + Kafka/MSK, serverless solutions with AWS Lambda and batch/streaming integrations
-- Delivered **large-scale data migrations and ETL projects** with Talend, Oracle, PostgreSQL, ScyllaDB, Cassandra and other heterogeneous sources
+- **Lead Data Engineer (Palácio das Ferramentas):** design and implementation of a **Data Warehouse, internal data platform, BI solutions with Power BI and Grafana**, plus technical leadership of the data team

-- Acted as a bridge between **business and technical teams**, translating requirements into robust data products
+I have strong experience working in **cross-functional, data-focused squads**, participating in requirements gathering and refinement, writing technical specifications, designing flow diagrams and use cases, ensuring tight alignment between business needs and technical solutions.

 **🛠️ Tech & tools**